-After using it successfully in the treatment of many eye conditions such as strabismus, a condition where the eyes are crossed over and misaligned, Dr. Alan Scott sold the rights to Botox to a pharmaceutical company called Allergan.
-This was two decades later in 1991, and Botox was then further refined and processed to the Botox treatment in Singapore that we know now – beauty, youth, and a wrinkle-free forehead.
+After using botulinum toxin successfully in the treatment of many eye conditions such as strabismus, a condition where the eyes are crossed over and misaligned, Dr. Alan Scott sold the rights to Botox to a pharmaceutical company called Allergan.
+This was two decades later in 1991, and Botox was then further refined and what we know today as a treatment for wrinkles.

 However, we aren’t monkeys, and we probably aren’t looking at Botox to treat an eye condition.
 You might still wonder how long does Botox last for those who are looking at it from an aesthetic point of view, and whether it is a worthwhile investment.
 Read on to find out more!

 How long the Botox procedure in Singapore is will be divided into a few steps: